Bangaon Junction railway station

-Bangaon is a Kolkata Suburban Railway junction station on the Sealdah–Bangaon line and Ranaghat–Bangaon line.
+Bangaon Junction is a Kolkata Suburban Railway junction station on the Sealdah–Bangaon line and Ranaghat–Bangaon line.
 It is located in North 24 Parganas district in the Indian state of West Bengal.
 It serves Bangaon and its surrounding areas.

 History

 In 1882–84 the Bengal Central Railway Company constructed two lines: one from Dum Dum to Khulna, now in Bangladesh, via Bangaon and the other linking Ranaghat and Bangaon.

 The Bengal Central Railway was formed in 1881 to construct and operate a line to Khulna.
 It was merged with Eastern Bengal Railway in 1903.

-Dum Dum–Barasat–Ashoknagar—Habra–Gobardanga-Bangaon sector was electrified in 1963–64.
+Dum Dum–Barasat–Ashoknagar–Habra–Gobardanga–Bangaon sector was electrified in 1963–64.

+Redevelopment

+In 2024, Ministry of Railways allocated ₹29.54 crore for the redevelopment purpose of this station under the Amrit Bharat Station Scheme.
+After the redevelopment, the station will have a new aesthetically designed building, equipped with modern amenities like free Wi-Fi, drinking water facilities, upgraded toilets, more comfortable sitting chairs, AC Waiting rooms and escalators etc.

 Routes

 In North line commuter trains run up to Ranaghat Jn.
-(2 trains goes up to Shantipur & 1 train goes up to Lalgola).
+(2 trains goes up to Shantipur & 1 train goes up to Lalgola at 8.27 am).
 In South line commuter trains run mostly up to Sealdah via Barasat Jn.
 Four trains run on circular route via Dum Dum Jn. and Ballygunge Jn.
 Three of them go up to Majerhat and one goes to Canning.
 Bandhan Express, connecting Kolkata to Khulna (Bangladesh) also runs through this station on every Thursday.